yh-luo/eprime-intro/README.md

-# eprime-intro
-Introduction to E-Prime
+# Introduction to E-Prime

+---

+Scripts, presentation pdf and R script used for analysis.